Page 1 | Page 2 | Page 3 | Page 4

 - Clean grease and grime off car engine parts.
 Soak the engine parts in Coca-Cola for thirty minutes and then rinse clean.

 - Soothe a jellyfish sting.
 Pouring the Real Thing over a jellyfish sting relieves the stinging pain.
-The acids in the Coke seem to neutralize the venom.
+The acids in the Coke seem to neutralize the venom, according to The Medical Journal of Australia.

 - Relieve an upset stomach, nausea, or the pangs of food poisoning.
 Open a can of Coca-Cola, let it sit until it goes flat (roughly thirty minutes), and then drink the defizzed Real Thing.
-Coca-Cola syrup is used an elixir to cure upset stomachs, and it still works, according to The Doctor’s Book of Home Remedies.
+Coca-Cola syrup is used an elixir to cure upset stomachs, and flat cola also works, according to The Doctor’s Book of Home Remedies.
 Letting the bubbles out of the soda prevents the carbonation from further upsetting your stomach.

 - Relieve a headache.
 In 1886, Atlanta pharmacist John Pemberton invented Coca-Cola as a headache cure and marketed the soft drink as “a valuable Brain Tonic.”
 Two years later fellow Atlanta pharmacist Asa Cander, convinced that drinking Coca-Cola relieved his migraine headaches, purchased the rights to the formula.
 The 45 milligrams of caffeine in a twelve-ounce can of Coke acts as a vasoconstrictor, reducing swelling of blood vessels that cause migraine headache pain.